International Degree Program (3+1+1)

 Learners gain an understanding of contemporary professional practice through lectures and assignments delivered by practising architects and designers, and other professionals and guest speakers.
 Visits to design studios and appropriate industrial sites and architectural sites and professional studios contribute towards contextualising theoretical studies.

 ARCH maintains close links with architects, designers and other professionals in order to benefit learners in building work experience and for future employment.
-After the successful completion of two years at ARCH Jaipur Campus, the final year (level 6) degree year is undertaken as an International Degree with a study abroad opportunity at a university/institution with which ARCH or PEARSON has an agreement.
+After the successful completion of 3 years at ARCH Jaipur Campus, the final year (level 6) degree year is undertaken as an International Degree with a study abroad opportunity at a university/institution with which ARCH or PEARSON has an agreement.

 Year 1 Common Foundation Studies in Art & Design